An Affair of Three Nations

-An Affair of Three Nations is a 1915 American silent film directed by Arnold Daly and Ashley Miller, and produced by Pathé Frères Films.
+An Affair of Three Nations is a lost 1915 American silent mystery film directed by Arnold Daly and Ashley Miller, and produced by Pathé Frères Films.
 It is based on a story by John T. McIntyre.
 The film was the first in the "Ashton-Kirk, Investigator" series, and was followed by The Menace of the Mute.
 It stars Arnold Daly, Sheldon Lewis, William Harrigan, Charles Laite, Charles Krauss, George Melville and Louise Rutter.
-As with a lot of silent films, it is not known whether the film currently survives.